Windesheim-OOSDDb2/roeivereniging/CONTRIBUTING.md

 - Feature branches: feature/<linear-identifier>
   *Examples: feature/WIN-12 , feature/WIN-232
-- Hotfix branches: hotfix/<linear-identifier>, e.g. hotfix/WIN-52
+- Hotfix branches: hotfix/<linear-identifier>
+  *Examples: hotfix/WIN-52

 ### Commit Message Conventions
 Use a consistent style for commit messages to improve clarity.
 The format we use is: